Time: 1 hr

 TEN: Next, take the jug with the violet coloured soap.
 Pour a line of soap INTO the line of uncoloured soap.
 From now on, you’ll keep pouring into the previous line as you keep alternating the colours.
 The order of the colours is as follows: WHITE, VIOLET, WHITE, VIOLET, WHITE, DARK, and then from the beginning again.
 Keep pouring until you have used up all your soap.

 ELEVEN: To finish off with a nice top, take a toothpick and draw straight parallel lines in the surface of the soap from edge to edge.

-To prevent (harmless) soap ash from forming, like it has on my soap, spritz the surface with 99% isopropyl alcohol immediately after you’ve finished pouring the soap.
+To prevent (harmless) soap ash from forming, like it has on my soap, force-gel the soap in the oven.
 If you do forget, like I did, you can gently wash off the soap ash using a little bit of water.